-International students are encouraged to review the online resources for international applicants to Duke, and to apply early in the academic year prior to the year they wish to attend Duke to ensure time to complete the following additional requirements:
+International students are encouraged to review the online resources for international applicants to Duke, and to apply as soon as the window for application opens for the year they wish to attend Duke, to ensure sufficient time to complete the following additional requirements:

-REQUIREMENTS FOR INTERNATIONAL APPLICANTS TO ALL PROGRAMS
+REQUIREMENTS FOR INTERNATIONAL APPLICANTS TO ALL ACADEMIC PROGRAMS

-The following requirements must be met by international applicants to all aca-demic programs in the Duke University School of Nursing:
+The following requirements must be met by international applicants to all academic programs in the Duke University School of Nursing:

-- 1. Financial support.
-Evidence of adequate financial support for the duration of the program. - 2.
-Test of English as a Foreign Language (TOEFL).
-The Duke University School of Nursing requires that any applicant who does not currently hold a United States permanent resident card (green card) or who has never studied at a US institution must submit scores from the Test of English as a Foreign Language (TOEFL). - a) The TOEFL is administered through the Educational Testing Service.
-The TOEFL institution code number for Duke is 5156 (departmental code not needed).
+- 1. Financial Support.
+Evidence of adequate financial support for the duration of the program.
+(The PhD Program does not require proof of adequate financial support, because it is a fully funded program.) - Proof of English Proficiency.
+Any applicant who does not currently hold a United States permanent resident card (green card) or who has never studied at a U.S. institution must submit scores from the Test of English as a Foreign Language (TOEFL) administered through the Educational Testing Service.
+The TOEFL institution code number for Duke is 5156. - a.
 The applicant's score must not be more than two years old, and an official copy must be sent to Duke University directly from the testing agency.
-Personal copies are not acceptable; nor are "attested" or notarized copies. - A minimum score of 83 on the internet-based TOEFL (iBT or a comparable score on the paper-based TOEFL (PBT) is expected of all Graduate School applicants.
-For testing dates and locations and additional information about the test, consult the TOEFL home page on the ETS website or TOEFL Services, Educational Testing Service, P.O.
-Box 6151, Princeton, NJ (telephone: 1-609-771-7100 or 1-877-863-3546). - b) PhD program only.
-International applicants to the PhD in Nursing Program may demonstrate proficiency in English using either the Test of English as a Foreign Language (TOEFL) or the International Language Testing System (IELTS).
-For the PhD Program, the IELTS may be preferred.
-An overall band score of 7 on the IELTS is expected for all applicants to Duke.
-For information about the IELTS, consult the IELTS Web page. - 3.
-Visa Eligibility. - a) In order to study in the United States, international students must obtain the appropriate visa.
-Students attending Duke University will receive one of the following types of visas: - F-1 Student Visa, with an I-20 Certificate of Eligibility issued by Duke University.
+Personal copies, attested, or notarized documents are not acceptable. - b.
+It is the policy of Duke University to consider students with a minimum TOEFL score of 550 (paper-based test), 213 (computer-based test), or 83 (internet-based test). - c.
+The requirement for the TOEFL may be waived if: - the applicant has studied full-time for two or more years at a college or university in a country whose primary language is English, and the sole language of instruction of the college or university is English, and - this requirement has been completed at the time the application the application is submitted.

+3. Visa Eligibility.

+a.
+In order to study in the United States, international students must obtain the appropriate visa.
+Students attending Duke University will receive one of the following types of visas: